 CCNA VTP SIM Question

-This task requires you to use the CLI of Sw-AC3 to answer five multiple-choice questions.
+Refer to the topology below, you are only allowed to access the CLI of Sw-AC3 to answer some questions.
 This does not require any configuration.

 If you are not sure about VTP, please read my VTP Tutorial

-Explanation: to find out which interface associated with a given MAC address, use the show mac-address-table command.
+To find out which interface associated with a given MAC address, use the show mac address-table command.
 It shows the learned MAC addresses and their associated interfaces.
 After entering this command, you will see a MAC address table like this:

 From this table we can figure out that the MAC address 0010.5a0c.ffba is associated with interface Fa0/8.

-Note: There are some reports that the “show mac-address-table” command does not exist in the exam.
-So in the exam, if you cannot use the “show mac-address-table” command then try using the “show mac address-table” (without “-”) instead.
+Note: There are some reports that the “show mac-address-table” command does not exist.
+So if you cannot use the “show mac-address-table” command then try using the “show mac address-table” (without “-“) instead.